Pitch for Funds Competition

 The 2018 P4F final date will be announced soon.

 Talking about P4F on Twitter?
 Use #UCP4F

-The University and Deputy Vice-Chancellor Research, Professor Frances Shannon will provide a combined prize pool of $7,000, to be used toward research costs.
+The University and Acting Deputy Vice-Chancellor Research, Professor George Cho will provide a combined prize pool of $7,000, to be used toward research costs.

 Judging for the 2017 P4F will take a 'Shark Tank' approach, with the prize money to be divided among the four judges, each having $1,500 to award as a single prize or split among finalists whose presentations are judged as the best.
 Members of the audience will have a token worth $5 to award to their favourite pitcher (a total people's choice prize pool of $1,000).